writin“When employees are treated as short-term assets, they reinvent themselves as marketable goods, always ready to quit.”

 - Digital Economy Hard Skills – This could be marketing, coding and web programming, design and content creation, and administrative things such as bookkeeping or working as a virtual assistant.
 What skills do you have now, and what skills are you willing to learn?
 Get a book on social media marketing, or take a course for HTML/CSS coding on Udemy or Treehouse, build a WordPress blog using an e-book tutorial, the list is endless.
 The digital economy changes fast, you need to be ready (and willing) to be a lifelong student of your craft.

 - A Source for Clients – Unless you find a fully remote company to work for, you will need a source for clients.
 This could come from your professional or social network, or from a freelancing website such as Upwork, Guru or Fiverr.
 I have found many clients on Upwork and Guru and they are a great place to start getting some experience and practice under your belt with clients, even before you make the leap and quit your current gig.
+Their fees are crazy but the experience writing proposals, screening clients, and delivering work is worth the investment while you hone your skills.

 - An online presence – You likely already have a digital footprint, but if it is currently mostly selfies, photos of you beer-bonging in college, or photos of your cat/boyfriend/dog/food, you’re going to have a harder time landing clients.
 Your clients know how to Google, and they will Google you.
 You can neglect this to a certain extent and still get some client work on Upwork or Guru, but you will be hard-pressed to develop a thriving brand without eventually putting in work to polish your online presence.